Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Introduction

 The paper is organized as follows: in section~\ref{sec:model}, we briefly describe the model.
-We then discuss the muon anomaly in connection to the model in section~\ref{sec:muong-2}, followed by the theoretical and experimental constraints in section~\ref{sec:cons}.
-We discuss a distinct collider signature in section~\ref{sec:coll}.
-Finally, we discuss and conclude in section~\ref{sec:conc}.
+In section~\ref{sec:muong-2}, we discuss the muon anomaly in context of the model and present the allowed parameter space.
+In section~\ref{sec:cons}, we discuss all possible theoretical and experimental constraints of the model.
+In section~\ref{sec:coll}, we present a distinct collider signature of the model and provide an explanation for our preference of muon collider over LHC.
+Finally, we conclude in section~\ref{sec:conc}.